donaldonana/OpenwhiskParser/README.md

     ![Alt text](images/v2.svg)

     Use the following command to deploy the workflow.
-It creates the final **manifest.yaml** and directly deploys the unique sequence
+It creates the final **manifest.yaml** and directly deploys all the alternative sequences.

     ```bash
         python3 -m owk.generator definitions/definition-v1.json